letsrock85/HackHarvard17_project/README.md

 Once the extension has been successfully loaded into your browser, navigate to facebook.com, click on the extension icon "A.I." in the top right app drawer and then click allow when the browser asks to use your microphone so it can listen to voice commands.

-Now while scrolling your feed you can simply say "i do not like it" and then the Hi-Oid will hide it, it will then learn the kinds of photos that you don't like.
+Now while scrolling your feed you can simply say "dislike it" and then the Hi-Oid will hide it, it will then learn the kinds of photos that you don't like.
 After using it more and more the artificial intellence will improve your browsering experience by removing any unpleasant posts.
 For the purpose of this demo, make sure the cursor is on the post or picture and then repeat the voice command.